Arranging a funeral or cremation in New York

-New York State Department of Health provides a helpful consumer guide, and many of the important aspects of legislation about funerals, cremations and the disposition of human remains are included here.
-The New York State Funeral Directors Association also provides consumers with information to help you choose a funeral home and make end-of-life decisions.
+New York State Department of Health provides a helpful consumer guide, and many of the important aspects of legislation about funerals, cremations, and the disposition of human remains are included here.
+The New York State Funeral Directors Association also provides consumers with information to help them choose a funeral home and make end-of-life decisions.

 Funeral prices are one of the main reasons that some families start researching online today.
 So let’s talk about funeral costs in New York.

 What is the average cost of a funeral in New York?

 The average price of a funeral in New York these days can amount to in excess of $8,000, and this can be a complete financial burden to those arranging a funeral service if no pre-planning for funeral expenses were in place.
 This cost does not take into account cemetery plot costs.
 The purchase of a cemetery plot or grave space in New York can vary significantly depending upon the area.
 Cemetery plots in and around New York City can be excessively expensive due to the premium of available green space.
 An option is to consider the purchase of a cemetery plot being re-sold by someone who had purchased a plot but no longer requires it.
 However, you MUST ensure you have a cemetery deed, which is the document that determines your legal right to the cemetery plot.